CodeFellows-work/reading-notes/class-01.md

 Each website or page is hosted by a server, better known as a **Web Server**.
 When you ask your browser to take you to a web page (such as typing or clicking on a link) your browser will send a request accross the internet to the **Web Server**.
 A **Web Server** is basically a computer that is specifically used to send out web pages to those that request them.

+### Screen Readers

+Another method to access the web is for people with visual impairments.
+Technology has now advanced far enough so that literally anyone can access it. **Screen Readers** is software that will read out the contents of a screen to a user.

+### How is it Created?

+Websites are mainly made up by 'HTML' and CSS but can also include JavaScript.
+'HTML' stands for **Hyper-Text Markup Language** and CSS stands for **Cascading-Style Sheets**